Push sum with transmission failures: Proof of error bounds for two agents

 \subsection{Lower bound}

+In this subsection we derive the bounds of Theorem~\ref{thm:lowerbound}.
 The general plan is to develop simple necessary conditions on $\nu$ based on (\ref{eq:invar2nu}).
 We then get a lower bound by optimizing the error on the broader class of measures only constrained by the necessary condition obtained.

 The first step of simplification is dropping terms from the right hand side of (\ref{eq:invar2nu}) and using the non-negativity of the terms:

 Let us introduce a useful subdivision of $[0,1]$: For any $k\in\mN$ let